-As a relationship and couples therapist, I am interested in what partners in different relational and sexual experiences are learning from sexuality.
+As a relationship and couples therapist, I am interested in what partners in different relational and sexual experiences are learning from their sexuality together.
 Monogamists, polyamorists, sexual traditionalists and kink practitioners are joined by a simple truth: we can recognize each other’s skills and learn from one another.

 In this post, I’m looking at the kinds of skills people seem to be developing when they have diverse, imaginative eroticism and sexuality.
 It’s less about how you want to have sex than it is about securing a place for imagination and play in your lives.
 It’s not “work”; it’s a possible part of life.
 Within it, eroticism has another root at the center of one’s (relational) life.